Exams Frequently Asked Questions

-I’d really rather complete my exam/defense in person, but other members of my committee want to do it via video conferencing.
-Do I have to do it via video conferencing?
+I’d rather wait until this is all over and complete my exam/defense in person, but other members of my committee want to do it via video conferencing.
+Does my exam have to be remote?

-No. In cases where the student prefers for all committee members to be physically present, the student’s preference shall be honored.
-However, this preference may require rescheduling and therefore delay progress to degree.
+In cases where the student prefers for committee members to be physically present, the student’s preference shall be honored.
+However, this preference may require delaying the exam and in doing so, delaying progress to degree.
 Departments have been encouraged by the College and the Office of Graduate Studies to extend by one semester deadlines for completion of milestone exams and overall time limits for degree completion in light of this.

 How do I go about setting up an exam/defense via video conferencing?

-Students are being encouraged to use Zoom.
-Zoom platform provides all of the features that will best support oral exams, including features that will allow the student to “step out” for the committee to confer, without ending the call.
+Students are encouraged to use Zoom.
+Zoom platform provides all of the features that will best support oral exams, including the “breakout room” feature that will allow the student to “step out” for the committee to confer, without ending the call.
 The University has a license with Zoom that allows students and faculty to use extended features for free.
 The following guides are helpful resources: